alexgtn/hw2-template/documentation/README.md

 Place the documentation here.
-I would recomment creating the following forlders for each interface:
+I would recomment creating the following folders for each interface:
 * HTTP
 * Websocket
 * gRPC or graphQL